 Our Story

-Sezan and Sue are experts in their field as Certified Clinical Animal Behaviourists (CCAB).
-They are practising members of the Association for Pet Behaviour Counsellors (APBC) and the Fellowship of Animal Behaviour Consultants (FABC).
-Both are registered with the Animal Behaviour and Training Council (ABTC).
+Sezan and Sue are experts in their field as Certified Clinical Animal Behaviourists (CCAB, CAB).
+They are full members of the Association for Pet Behaviour Counsellors (APBC) and Fellowship of Animal Behaviour Consultants (FABC).
+They are registered Clinical Animal Behaviourists with the Animal Behaviour and Training Council (ABTC).

-Sezan founded Oz Dogs in 2022 and was delighted to welcome Sue on board a year later, bringing together the expertise of two dedicated dog behaviour specialists.
-Today they work closely together, discussing cases and exchanging ideas.
-Their complementary skills and backgrounds spanning leadership roles in animal rescue organisations and higher education, bring a rich and continually evolving set of insights and skills to the Oz Dogs family.
+Sezan founded Oz Dogs in 2023 and was delighted to welcome Sue on board soon after, bringing together the expertise of two dedicated dog behaviour specialists.
+Their complementary skills and backgrounds spanning leadership roles in animal rescue organisations and higher education bring a rich and continually evolving set of insights and skills to the Oz Dogs family.

 About Sezan

 Sezan is lead clinician and founder of Oz Dogs.
-With over 15 years of clinical experience, she has worked with both universities and animal welfare organisations as well as owners across the UK and internationally.
+With over 15 years of clinical experience, she has worked with universities, animal welfare organisations and owners across the world.
 She’s passionate about turning evidence-based theory into practical, effective tools for everyday life with dogs.

 Sezan holds a BSc (Hons) and MSc (Res) in Animal Behaviour and Welfare Science from Bristol Veterinary School, where she also completed a three-year Clinical Behaviour Residency.
 Following her studies, she became Acting Clinical Lead at Langford Animal Behaviour Clinic.

-In 2015, Sezan moved into the rescue sector; supporting leading rehoming organisations with dog behaviour assessments, training plans and staff mentorship.
+In 2015, Sezan moved into the rescue sector; supporting leading rehoming organisations with dog behaviour assessments, dog training plans, policies, courses and staff training.

 Sezan takes a positive and practical approach to dog behaviour modification.
-She uses a holistic approach to promote an optimal mindset, alongside building strong relationship and communication skills between dogs and people - enabling them to navigate potentially stressful situations together with trust and confidence.
+She uses a holistic framework to promote optimal mindset, alongside building strong relationship and communication skills between dogs and people - enabling them to navigate potentially stressful situations together with trust and confidence.

 About Sue